hugo-lau/DEC_Project1_Spotify_ETL/README.md

 ## Solution architecture

 Following is a high-level solution architecture diagram for implementing ETL on Spotify API.
-The solution will deploy two containers, one supporting a python pipeline and another supporting sql.
+The solution will deploy two containers, one relying on the pandas library while another using jinja.

 ![images/Project1-Solution-Architecture.jpg](images/Project1-Solution-Architecture.jpg)